KiandaBPM/docs/content/docs/low-code/custom-connector/_index - Copy.md

 ## What's next ![Idea icon](/images/18.png)

-To learn how to create a custom connector view the [steps to create a custom connector](/docs/low-code/custom-connector/steps-to-create/).
+To create a test service, follow the 3 steps above, or if you have already created a microservice go straight to [steps to create a custom connector](/docs/low-code/custom-connector/steps-to-create/) to learn how to create a custom connector.